Fidelity, T. Rowe Price funds load up on Alibaba shares

 Alibaba shares rose nearly 4 percent to $102.35 shortly after midday.

-The $7.6 billion T. Rowe Price Emerging Markets Stock Fund, which held 937,174 Alibaba shares as of Sept.
+The $7.6 billion T. Rowe Price Emerging Markets Stock Fund (PRMSX.O), which held 937,174 Alibaba shares as of Sept.
 30, said its largest third-quarter purchase to initiate a position in the company.
 The fund is up 7.67 percent this year, beating 92 percent of its peers.

 Alibaba accounts for about 80 percent of online sales in China, Fidelity Diversified International Fund manager William Bower told investors in a commentary letter.